| | | | | | | |

-Warm, gooey, and filled with apple flavor, this Crockpot Apple Cobbler is pure comfort food!
+Warm, gooey, and filled with apple flavor, this slow cooker apple cobbler with cake mix is pure comfort food!
 It’s so easy to make, and with a few quick shortcuts, you can set it and forget it and have a delicious dessert or snack ready when you are!

 Apple cobbler in a black crockpot with an ‘apple pie’ design plate beside of it